Logistics – the Key to Success!

 Structure of the Degree Programme

-Courses are held on the campus of the SRH University of Logistics and Economics.
+Courses are held on the campus of the SRH University of Applied Sciences.
 The program runs for four semesters, equivalent to a study period of two years.
 With the exception of the final semester, every semester is made up of fourteen weeks of lectures followed by exams.
 The final (4th) semester is the practical semester, in which students write their Master’s thesis while working at a company.
 This practical phase allows students to establish personal contact with interesting companies and potential employers – an important step on the road to launching a successful career.

 Career and Perspectives